aintabb/dex-backend-wiki/Guides/Coding-guidelines.md

 - An indent has a width of four spaces.

-- Windows-style line endings must be used in all files (crlf).
+- Unix style line endings must be used in all files (lf).

 - Write only one statement per line.